How to Help Creative Teens With Setting Goals

 My daughter is going away to college in a year; she will be completely in charge of her destiny.
-There is a lot to teach her between now and then.
+There is a lot to teach her, as all other creative teens, about setting goals between now and then.
 Most importantly, I have to help her understand that there is a difference between lofty aspirations (goals) and empty eloquent words that contain no intention of ever being materialized (daydreams).
 Yes, in theory, “the sky is the limit.”
 However, one needs to be willing to “swim upstream” to get there.

 Mia spent July and August in NYC before her senior year of high school.
 She took a four-week drawing and painting class at Parsons and interned for a month at Teen Vogue.
 It seemed like a great opportunity to get a taste of independence for a measured period of time before going away to college.